 Complete this part only if you were a partner in a partnership and received a share of the credit components from that partnership.
 Enter the appropriate information for each partnership from which you received a share of the credit.
+If needed, see Additional forms.

 Columns C, D, and E - Enter your share of the credit components from the partnership.
-These credit components are reported to you on Form IT-204-CP.
+These credit components are reported to you on Form IT-204-CP, New York Corporate Partner's Schedule K-1.